PyTweet/PyTweet/CONTRIBUTING.rst

 Clone the repository
 --------------------

 #.
-Create an user account on |the repository service| if you do not already have one.
+Create an user account on the github if you do not already have one.
 #.
 Fork the project repository: click on the *Fork* button near the top of the
    page.
-This creates a copy of the code under your account on |the repository service|.
+This creates a copy of the code under your account on github.
 #.
 Clone this copy to your local disk::

     git clone https://github.com/YOUR_NAME/PyTweet